-Above all, PdG tests give you a more complete picture of the quality of your ovulation that progesterone blood tests simply can’t offer.
-Understanding your PdG levels after ovulation and the quality of your ovulation can help you better gauge your chances at conception.
+Above all, PdG tests give you a more complete picture of the health of your ovulation that progesterone blood tests simply can’t offer.
+Understanding your PdG levels after ovulation and the health of your ovulation can help you better gauge your chances at conception.

 How do PdG tests work?

 Proov PdG tests are the first and only FDA cleared PdG tests to confirm successful ovulation at home.
 Proov PdG tests are threshold based and turn positive when at least 5 μg/mL of PdG is present in urine.
 Published studies have shown this correlates to about 10 ng/mL of progesterone in blood.